 - Newsnight on 7th December 2017 discussing Anorexia Nervosa in adults

-- An article in the Metro newspaper on 1st March 2017 on ‘Orthorexia’
+- An article in the Metro newspaper on 1st March 2017 about ‘Orthorexia’

-- An article on mental health problems within families in the Mail Online 22nd May 2016
+- An article in the Mail Online on 22nd May 2016 about mental health problems within families

 - An article in Women’s Health Magazine on 14th November 2017 about coping with depression

-- An article in Women’s Health Magazine on September 2017 on Bodies
+- An article in Women’s Health Magazine (September 2017) about women and their bodies

 - An article in Glamour magazine on 1st January 2017 about the importance of self-compassion